During the course of managing your website or blog, there may be times when you may need to reassign WordPress post authors.

 - Has a User Profile already configured, and

-- Has been given any role other than “Subscriber” (e.g. “Author”, “Contributor”, etc).
+- Has been given a role other than “Subscriber” (e.g. “Author”, “Administrator”, etc).

-(Posts – Author column)
+(WP Posts area – Author column)

 This displays a list of all the posts they have written …